Cinnamon Cockatiel

 What Is a Cinnamon Cockatiel

-To understand the difference between a normal grey cockatiel and a cinnamon cockatiel mutation, it can help to first understand what breeders mean by normal grey coloration.
+Understanding the difference between a normal grey cockatiel and a cinnamon cockatiel mutation can help first to understand what breeders mean by normal grey coloration.

 Normal grey (sometimes called simply “normal”) is the color of wild cockatiels.

-As Feisty Feathers breeder explains, this means normal grey is the color pattern against which all other variations, or mutations, are compared.
+As Feisty Feathers breeder explains, normal grey is the color pattern against which all other variations, or mutations, are compared.

 Normal grey cockatiel description

-Normal grey is a dark grey color that is closer to black than to white on the spectrum.
+Normal grey is a dark grey color closer to black than white on the spectrum.
 The normal grey color is typically found on the chest and body, inner wings, tail, and, in mature adult female cockatiels, on the cheek patches.

-Now that you have this visual image in your mind, let’s look at how this changes in a cinnamon cockatiel.
+Now that you have this visual image let’s look at how this changes in a cinnamon cockatiel.

 Cinnamon cockatiel description